CANADA STOCKS-TSX ends higher after Fed comments

 TORONTO, April 28 Canada's main stock index rose on Friday as natural resource stocks led a broad rally on a mix of higher commodity prices and positive corporate earnings.

-TORONTO, March 31 Canada's main stock index rose on Monday after the Federal Reserve's reassurance of its support for the U.S. economy lifted sentiment and helped drive up shares of financial and energy companies.
-The Toronto Stock Exchange's S&P/TSX composite index unofficially closed up 74.59 points, or 0.52 percent, at 14,335.31.
-Eight of the 10 main sectors on the index were higher.
+TORONTO, April 9 Canada's main stock index ended higher on Wednesday after minutes from the Federal Reserve's latest meeting appeared to ease investor fears of an aggressive roll-back of the U.S. central bank's stimulus program.
+The Toronto Stock Exchange's S&P/TSX composite index unofficially closed up 63.13 points, or 0.44 percent, at 14,435.58.
+Nine of the 10 main sectors on the index were higher.
 (Reporting by John Tilak; Editing by James Dalgleish)

 TORONTO, April 28 Canada's main stock index rose on Friday as natural resource stocks led a broad rally on a mix of higher commodity prices and positive corporate earnings.